membraneframework/membrane_tutorials/videoroom/videoroom.md

     };

   ```
   In the code snippet shown above we are doing really important thing - we are getting a reference to users media. ```await navigator.mediaDevices.getUserMedia()``` method is a method defined by webRTC standard.
-We cann pass some media constraints which will limit the tracks available in the stream.
-Take a look to assets/src/consts.ts file where you will find MEDIA_CONSTRAINTS definition - it says that we want to get both autio data and video data (but in a specified format!).
+We can pass some media constraints which will limit the tracks available in the stream.
+Take a look to assets/src/consts.ts file where you will find MEDIA_CONSTRAINTS definition - it says that we want to get both audio data and video data (but in a specified format!).
 Later on we are dealing with the UI - we are adding video element do our DOM (and we are identifying it with LOCAL_PEER_ID) and attaching our local media stream to this newly added video element (this is the first time we will be using PEER_ID as a handler to a proper element - as you can see, attachStream() method distinguishes between all video elements, which we will be having many - one for us and one for each of the peers - basing on this id).
   The last thing we do here is that we are waiting for a result of this.webrtcChannel.join() method (can you guess what happens on the server side once we are running this method?). ```this.phoenixChannelPushResult``` is simply wrapping this result:

   ```ts